EarthGman/nix-config/.github/readme.md

   Two home manager services, hyprland window creation, and the wallpaper chooser for waybar are affected by this behavior.
   This bug is completely un-noticable to users but could cause these 2 services to break in the future.

-- The networkmanager applet service does not autolaunch on startup under UWSM wayland sessions (Hyprland and Sway).
-It must be manually restarted.
-  If manually restarted the applet will not have an icon.

 - Your display manager (prelogin screen) will contain 2 Sway sessions if you pick sway as your desktop: Sway and Sway (UWSM).
 You should pick the UWSM option.
   This is caused by underlying logic in nixpkgs and cannot be cleanly fixed.